SYBIL

 The Sibyl can see what no planner could see.

-V. THE AGGREGATION PROBLEM, DISSOLVED
+VI.
+THE AGGREGATION PROBLEM, DISSOLVED

 The Sibyl does not need to compress.
 It can model the complexity directly.

 Financial models price complex derivatives by simulating thousands of variables and their interactions.
 Weather models predict atmospheric behavior by integrating data from millions of sensors.
 Protein-folding algorithms compute molecular structures that eluded human scientists for decades.
+Each of these is a case where the complexity of the problem once made it intractable for centralized computation and is now routine for it.
+The aggregation problem was always relative to computational capacity.
+The capacity has changed.
+The problem, in many domains, has not.

 The aggregation problem assumed bounded computation.
 The bound is lifting.

-VI.
+VII.
 THE INCENTIVE PROBLEM, TRANSFORMED

 Actors lie to planners.
 They conceal information, exaggerate needs, underreport capacity.
 This was the death of Soviet planning — not the absence of data, but the corruption of data.
 Everyone had incentive to game the system.